-ACBI is committed to providing a fair, inexpensive complaints and appeals process that includes access to an independent external body if necessary.
+ACBI is committed to providing a fair complaints and appeals process.
 ACBI recognises that a complaint and an appeal are different and therefore require a different process for responding to each.
-Students can access the Complaints and Appeals Policy and Procedure and all other policies and online forms on ACBI's website.

 What is a complaint?

 A complaint is generally negative feedback about services, other students or staff which has not been resolved locally.
 A complaint may be received by ACBI in any form and does not need to be formally documented by the complainant in order to be acted on.
 Complaints may be made by any person but are generally made by students.